djnzx/spring-steps/README.md

-# A step-by-step spring-boot guide
+# A step-by-step spring guide

 based on the info taken from the [spring.io/guides](https://spring.io/guides)